 At the Universidad de Sevilla UHM students will take classes from the Facultad de Filología and the Facultad de Geografía e Historia in the areas of Spanish language, Literature, Art, Geography, and History.
 All courses are taught in Spanish by professors at UdeS.

 Click here for Practicum Opportunities.
 Course offerings are subject to availability and may change without prior notice.

 Internships, available to students who qualify, offer the opportunity to work with a Spanish organization and receive UHM credits.
 Prospective students must have at least an intermediate level of Spanish.

-Students may choose to study at the Universidad de Sevilla, ICS, or at both institutions.
+Students may choose to study at the International College of Seville, Universidad de Sevilla, and/or EUSA University of Seville.
 Regardless of the course of study, students must take one class from the accompanying UHM Faculty Resident Director.